nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The command for adding a lecture is implemented by the `AddLectureCommand` class that extends `Command`.

-Given below is an example usage scenario and how the add lecture mechanism behaves at each step.
+Given below is an example of how the add lecture mechanism behaves at each step.

 1. User executes `calendar lecture m/CS2113T s/10-10-2021 e/30-10-2021`\
    i. `Click` receives user's input.\